 Over the last several decades, meetings have increased in frequency and length.
 In the wake of COVID-19, the remote meeting became the new norm.
 A busy meeting schedule adds to the stress levels and can take a toll on your remote teams.

 Research shows that since the Coronavirus outbreak began, there have been fewer boundaries.
 Employees are facing significantly more meetings, taking more ad-hoc calls, and dealing with more incoming chats than prior to the pandemic.

 According to a study, remote collaboration is more mentally challenging, especially in video meetings.

 Consider replacing them with audio calls, and keep the meetings as short as possible.
 Try to limit them to 30 minutes, and if necessary, follow up by email or chat.

 Lastly, make sure your employees know how much you value their hard work, especially during these uncertain times.
 Sending them a gift card or offering them a little time off are both great ways to express your gratitude.
 Work together with team leaders to prepare care packages for employees.
-Prepare self-care kits containing a comfy graphic tee, cute socks, delicious snacks, tea or coffee bags, scented candles, hand lotions, and moisturizing masks.
-The contents don’t have to be fancy or expensive, but they have to make employees know that the organization has not forgotten them.
+Prepare self-care kits containing a comfy graphic tee, cute socks, delicious snacks, tea or coffee bags, scented candles, hand lotions, and moisturising masks.
+The contents don’t have to be fancy or expensive, but they have to make employees know that the organisation has not forgotten them.